Larry's Backstory

 Nevertheless, my new school, did not recognize that degree, and insisted that I start over.
 Eventually they awarded me a Degree in Biblical Literature and Pastoral Ministry.

-Now, my ministry has spanned 45 years.
+Now, my ministry has spanned almost half a century.
 And, in that time, I have spent almost every day practicing the art of bringing clarity to spiritual abstracts.

 I have pastored 6 churches, had two jail ministries, and started one mission church, built Christian Schools in Africa, written Spiritual Guidance Books and articles and preached countless sermons.
 I no longer have trouble making eye contact; and most agree the sermons have improved (a little) from that first one.